ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 # Planning your Ingress setup
 {: #ingress-roks4}

-Expose multiple apps in your {{site.data.keyword.openshiftlong}} cluster by creating Ingress resources that are managed by the Ingress controller.
+Expose multiple apps in your {{site.data.keyword.openshiftlong}} cluster by creating Ingress resources that are managed by the Ingress Controller.
 {: shortdesc}

 For information about how to expose apps in {{site.data.keyword.satelliteshort}}, see [Exposing apps in {{site.data.keyword.satelliteshort}} clusters](/docs/openshift?topic=openshift-sat-expose-apps).